scaleapi/launch-python-client/docs/concepts/model_endpoints.md

 retrieve the prediction once it is ready.
 Synchronous endpoints return the prediction directly after receiving a request.

+!!! info
+    # Choosing the right inference mode

+    Here are some tips for how to choose between SyncEndpoint, AsyncEndpoint, and BatchJob for deploying your ModelBundle:

+    A SyncEndpoint is good if:

+    * You have strict latency requirements (e.g. on the order of seconds or less).
+    * You are willing to have resources continually allocated.

+    An AsyncEndpoint is good if:

+    * You want to save on compute costs.
+    * Your inference code takes a long time to run.
+    * Your latency requirements are on the order of minutes.

+    A BatchJob is good if:

+    * You know there is a large batch of inputs ahead of time.
+    * You want to optimize for throughput instead of latency.

 ## Creating Async Model Endpoints

 Async model endpoints are the most cost-efficient way to perform inference on